-To land in the inbox you need to maintain high engagement rate overall.
-Send more to actives, less to inactives.
+To land in the inbox, maintain high engagement rate overall – send more to actives, less to inactives.

 Sounds like a lot of work?
 It doesn’t need to be – you can automate many things in BigMailer.
 Consider defining reusable segments to use in your campaigns.
 To create a segment go to Lists tab and click on All Contacts list, click on Search and specify your segmentation rules, then use “Save as a Segment” button.
 Once a segment is created it can be edited anytime.

 Here are some segmentation rule examples that may help if you send emails frequently: